cxong/cxong.github.io/_posts/2019-10-01-level-design-patterns-in-2d-games.md

 ---
 I'm a sucker for level design and design patterns, so when I came across this [article](https://www.gamasutra.com/blogs/AhmedKhalifa/20190610/344344/Level_Design_Patterns_in_2D_Games.php) (and [paper](http://akhalifa.com/documents/level-design-patterns.pdf)) called ["Level Design Patterns in 2D games"](https://www.gamasutra.com/blogs/AhmedKhalifa/20190610/344344/Level_Design_Patterns_in_2D_Games.php), I had to read it!
 Unfortunately it's a bit wordy, so I thought I'd summarise it and throw in a bunch of pictures!
 Enjoy!

+> It's taken a surprising amount of effort to gather these examples.
+If you know of any please let me know so I can add more!

 # Guidance

 Guide the player through the path they need to take.